 - Earning – Understanding general tax concepts, benefits packages, retirement plan types

 - Protecting Against Risk – Types of insurance, features and benefits – including life, health, auto, home, disability, long-term care, and identity theft.

-Upon completion of PAF-416, students become peer coaches for the Office of Financial Literacy, and are able to:
+Upon completion of PAF-410, students become peer coaches for Syracuse Smart Money, and are able to:

 - Coach individual students on financial topics such as budgeting, saving, spending, and earning.*